Devil's Lake (Wisconsin): Hiking

 Devils Lake State Park offers 29 miles of hiking trails that vary based on difficulty level, length, and terrain.
-Among the 17 established trails, the most popular is the tumbled rocks trail.
+Among the 17 established trails, the most popular is the Tumbled Rocks Trail.
 It sits at the edge of the lake on the west end, stretching a mile long.
 The trail is paved, allowing it to be accessible for people with disabilities or visitors that wish to use a wheelchair, as well as ranked as "easy".
 Many visitors report to using this trail in order to find a spot to fish from or a rock jump off of.
 The parks most popular diving rock, Rock 8, can be accessed via the Tumbled Rocks trail.
 A second trail to highlight is the East Bluff Trail, with multiple overlooks and views, rock formations, and an abundance of wildlife.
-Rock formations pop up regularly throughout the trail, yet there are special appearances of the.
-"Elephant Rock" and "Elephant Cave" along the way, two famous landmarks of the park.
-The trail continues for 1.7 miles, gaining over 500 feet of elevation and is expected to take hikers anywhere between 1.5 to 3 hours to complete.
+Rock formations pop up regularly throughout the trail, yet there are special appearances of the "Elephant Rock" and "Elephant Cave" along the way, two famous landmarks of the park.
+The trail continues for 1.7 miles, gaining over 500 feet of elevation and is expected to take hikers anywhere between 1.5 and 3 hours to complete.

-Wildlife and Birdwatching

-There are an estimated 115 species of birds that nest in Devils Lake State park, including many unique species.
-The Canada Goose, Mallard, Blue Winged Teal, Turkey Vulture, American Goldfinch, and House-sparrow are some of the most popularly spotted birds.
-The Great Blue Heron is particularly unique to Devils Lake.
-There are large birds, stretching up to 4′ 5″ feet tall and sports a wingspan that can reach 6 ½ feet.
-Blue Herons gather in "rookeries", meaning a colony of nests.
-They travel and live as a group, known for being very loud birds.